Japanese Learning: Verbs for giving; [Person] ni [Object] o agemasu.

 example: Watashi wa Satou-san ni Purezento o Agemasu.
 (I give Ms. Sato a present.)

-It is important to consider three things on this example of a verb predicate sentence.
+There are two things to think about this example of a verb predicate sentence.

 – There are some verbs using both particle “ni” and “o”.
 “Agemasu” is this type.